 Overview of Curriculum

 The program leading to a Postgraduate Diploma in Journalism (PGDJ) builds on the student’s background in liberal arts, the sciences, law or other disciplines.
 During a full academic year, students work in a practical media atmosphere through their assignments in reporting, writing, editing and using presentation tools.
 Teacher-editors who have also been or still are working journalists critique individual assignments and closely supervise the students’ production of the in-house newspaper, magazine, web publication, television, and multimedia programs.
-A Graduate Diploma in Journalism (GDJ) for students with PUC/12th standard has similar aims, but at an easier/lower level of difficulty.
 Compare IIJNM curriculum/course offerings to those of any other institution, and you will discover the real difference in the superior quality of our program.